sparkflows/sparkflows-docs/docs/user-guide/data-profile/data-profiling.rst

 Graph Weekday Distribution
 ----------------------------------------

-Below is a sample workflow that contains Graph Weekday Distribution processor in Fire Insights.
+Below is a sample workflow that contains Graph Weekday Distribution processor in Sparkflows.
 It demonstrates the usage of Graph Weekday Distribution node to display weekday wise distribution of data.

 It does the following processing of data: